2018 Nav-X Challenge @ Tahoe

 Early fees (25% off) through Aug 26th (via online registration).
 Regular fee is Aug 27th - Sept 5th (via online registration).
 Day of Event Registration is cash only.

 Discounts for orienteering club members (BAOC/GCO/etc...), $4 for adults and $2 for juniors.
-Discount applied during online registration process.
+Discount applied during online registration process, not available day of event.

 For family teams (2-hr course only), it is required to have at least one adult (20 & over) and at least one child (12 & under).
 Children 12 & under race free.
 Children must be registered and accompanied by an adult.